 The Kuala Lumpur KL Sentral Station to Ipoh ETS route has been operating for a few years now with many services a day travelling between Malaysia's capital city, to Ipoh in the state of Perak.

-You can buy your tickets from any of the KTMB railway stations on the day or up to 60 days in advance.
+You can buy your tickets from any of the KTMB railway stations on the day (if there are seat empty) or up to 60 days in advance.

 Most of the time, if you are just making a short trip, you should be able to just turn up and get a ticket for the next ETS Train, but there is no guarantee you will get a seat, especially on some of the more popular routes.